Anirudh314/javaFX_ATM_interface/README.md

 # javaFX_ATM_interface

 This is a simple simulation of ATM using JAVA FX.
-We have focused on front end only
+We have focused on front end only.